b0xCastor/b0xCastor/README.md

 - 👀 I’m interested in ethical hacking
 - 🌱 I’m currently learning network and operating system
 - 📫 How to reach me : 0xcastor@proton.me
-- 🐬 I post my software created because I like it and not to show I did it
+- 🐬 I post my software created because I like it and not to show for beaty.

 <!---
 b0xCastor/b0xCastor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.